 How to choose the best VPS hosting

 Due to its more technical nature, VPS hosting can seem complex.
 It's wise to think carefully and consider options, and make sure you select the right plan for you.
-We recommend starting with identifying the operating system you need to work with, whether Linux or Windows.
+We recommend starting with identifying the operating system you need to work with, whether Linux (opens in new tab) or Windows (opens in new tab).
 Most hosts offer Linux VPS, while Windows VPS is a little less common.

 Consider as well the level of resources like storage, RAM, and bandwidth you'll require.
 Make sure you know what you need in terms of hosting management, as VPS hosting is available across managed, semi-managed, and unmanaged options.
 Managed VPS hosting is less flexible and more expensive, but you don’t need much technical knowledge.